-ΤΗΕ ΗΕΛRTΒΕΛΤ ΟΓ ΠÎΠΕS ΗΛS ΤΗΕ ΓΗΥΤΗΠ ΟF 2500 ΥΕΛΓS OF ΗΙSTOΓΥ The people of Nîmes and visitors alike are accompanied at all times by a Roman identity and its major monuments: the Arena, the Maison Carrée, the Tour Magne, the Temple de Diane, etc. Archaeological discoveries, their conservation and their re-use through the development of the town have given it an exceptional appearance.
+THE HEARTBEAT OF ΠÎMES HAS THE ΓΗΥΤΗΜ OF 2500 YEARS OF HISTORY The people of Nîmes and visitors alike are accompanied at all times by a Roman identity and its major monuments: the Arena, the Maison Carrée, the Tour Magne, the Temple de Diane, etc. Archaeological discoveries, their conservation and their re-use through the development of the town have given it an exceptional appearance.
 Indeed, Nîmes has grown by forging close links between history and modernity.
 It continued to make its mark in time at the end of its second millennium-while respecting its past-with the building of Carré d'Art designed by the British architect Norman Foster in 1993, and today with that of the Musée de la Romanité opposite the Arena.

-Λ ΥΕΛΓ ΛΤ ΤΗΕ ΠΙΟΣΕυΠΙ The inauguration of the Musée de la Romanité on 2 June 2018 was an exceptional attraction for both the people of Nîmes and tourists who were in the region.
+A YEAR AT THE MUSEUM The inauguration of the Musée de la Romanité on 2 June 2018 was an exceptional attraction for both the people of Nîmes and tourists who were in the region.
 After a full year's activity, the Musée de la Romanité totalled 222.000 visitors in 2019.
-This incredible success exceeding forecasts-is explained by a true wish for a museum displaying the Roman archaeological collection of Nîmes, the attraction of contemporary architecture and also the quality of the programme since it was opened: the temporary exhibitions 'Pompeii, a forgotten story' and "Building an Empire.
-A virtual exploration of the Roman worlds', activities for a young public during the school holidays, and also the series of theme visits and talks organised.
-2020 promises to be just as rich, in particular with the temporary exhibition 'The Roman Emperor, a mortal among gods' (12 June - 20 September 2020), new guided tours, the return of courses offered by the Ecole du Louvre, etc. THE DESIGN OF THE MUSEUM An important assembly of Roman culture, an archaeological museum and a place to be in, the Musée de la Romanité is one of today's major contemporary architectural and contemporary projects in France.
+This incredible success- exceeding forecasts-is explained by a true wish for a museum displaying the Roman archaeological collection of Nîmes, the attraction of contemporary architecture and also the quality of the programme since it was opened: the temporary exhibition 'The Roman emperor, a mortal among gods' which is opening this spring, activities for a young public during the school holidays, and also the series of theme visits and talks organised.
+THE DESIGN OF THE MUSEUM An important assembly of Roman culture, an archaeological museum and a place to be in, the Musée de la Romanité is one of today's major contemporary architectural and contemporary projects in France.
 Its exceptional archaeological collections total some 25,000 items, of which 5,000 are displayed in 3,500 square metres of exhibition areas.
 They give a unique historical experience spanning 25 centuries of history thanks to immersive museography.
 Nîmes now has a centre that the quality of its archaeological collections merits.
 The building has three aims: conserving this heritage, sharing it with the people of Nîmes and visitors from all over the world and passing it on to future generations.
 Its superb central position generates a unique dialogue with the history of the city.
 AN EXCEPTIONAL SITE Opposite the Arena of Nîmes, the museum is at the edge of the historic city centre.
 Crossed by the remains of the Roman walls, its position is on the line that used to run between the medieval town and the modern town.
 These vestiges are overlaid by twenty centuries of urban strata and just as many fragments of architecture.
 As if it had risen among the witnesses of the past, the museum is designed as the gateway to an urban layout.
 Urban views and emphasis on perspectives show off both the treasures of the Roman heritage and that of the more modern architecture built around it.
 The lines and links created between the streets and the squares adjoining the site give great urban permeability and new pathways through the town.
 AN ARCHITECTURAL DESIGN COMPETITION The architectural competition was launched in June 2011 and the jury selected three designs among the 103 received.
 A year later, the project by Elizabeth de Portzamparc submitted by the architects 2Portzamparc was declared to be the winner.
 In addition to the urban and architectural design of the museum, Elizabeth de Portzamparc also designed the museography, internal architecture and furniture items.
 This has resulted in a very coherent project.